bevesce/TodoFlow/README.md

 ## Changelog

-- 2015-10-02 - 4.0.2 - Removal of ply pickle file so Todoflow can work with ply 3.6 with no errors
+- 2015-10-02 - 4.0.2
+    - Removal of ply pickle file so TodoFlow can work with ply 3.6 with no errors
+    - Release on PyPI
 - 2015-04-24 - Removal of workflows
 - 2014-10-24 - Release of version 4
     - **this version removes some features and introduces breaking changes**